 Chopping Mall is a garish roller coaster of ineptly-plotted action, third-rate acting and all-round silliness.
-Made after the genre had succumbed to the chastening whip of ‘video nasty‘ censorship, it is a savvy exercise in the self-reflexive that could charm even the most conservative of horror naysayers, turning to the kind of camp self-awareness that saved the genre from cutting room mediocrity.
+Made after the genre had succumbed to the chastening whip of ‘video nasty‘ censorship, director Jim Wynorski serves up a savvy exercise in knowing humour that could charm even the most conservative of horror naysayers, turning to the kind of camp self-awareness that saved the genre from cutting room mediocrity.

 Now that’s good eating!